 Many free apps collect user data for marketing purposes.
 These data get sent to servers around the world and get analysed and sold, exposing you to some measure of exposure that you may not desire.
 Some of the unsolicited marketing emails you get are as a result of this.

 So much for free apps; right?
-If paying for ad-free apps means you are shielded from the problems listed above, then it is probably a good idea to buy your apps whenever you can.
+If paying for ad-free apps means you are shielded from some of the problems listed above, then it is probably a good idea to buy your apps whenever you can.
 If you cannot afford to pay for your apps, free apps are great.
 Just know that you are paying heavily in some other ways.